westbigben/python/03-Fancy/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is open source and available under the [GNU General Public License v3.0](LICENSE).

+For more information about the GNU GPL v3.0, please see the [LICENSE](LICENSE) file or visit [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## 🎯 Future Enhancements